FRC-Team-1405/2025Robot/README.md

 - A Button resets gyro

+# How to configure
+- Module Offsets:
+   - Phoenix Tuner > Encoder > Self Test > Refresh (Click)
+   - Copy the 'Absolute Position' rotations and multiply by 360deg
+   - <b>Please match the encoder to the ID not the name in the .json file!!!</b> We have swapped the modules for purposes of having the correct rotation and front/back of the robot. this means that although the json file is named frontleft.json the IDs contained inside are actually the IDs of the backright module.
+See wiki for more info: https://docs.yagsl.com/configuring-yagsl/when-to-invert
+- Module Location:
+   - because we needed to swap modules as described above, the locations do not match the IDs! so be sure the locations match the file name of the json file

 # Yet Another Generic Swerve Library (YAGSL) Example project

 YAGSL is intended to be an easy implementation of a generic swerve drive that should work for most